mgrofsky/Ytel-API-NODEJS/README.md

 ### <a name="send_email"></a>![Method: ](https://apidocs.io/img/method.png ".EmailController.sendEmail") sendEmail

-> Send out an email
+> Create and submit an email message to one or more email addresses.

 ```javascript